 • Improved Well-Being: The benefits of respite services extend beyond the immediate break.
 Young carers return with increased energy and a more positive outlook on caregiving responsibilities.

-Supporting Mental Health Leads provides Targeted Prevention
+Supporting Mental Health Leads provides Targeted Prevention.

 • Customized Interventions: Mental health leads are well-equipped to design and implement personalized interventions to prevent mental health problems in young carers.
 To develop interventions, we first need to understand the risks and needs of this demographic.